Ryan-UGA/Capstone-Custom-Chatbot/README.md

 Normalize and index the data to enable efficient RAG (better data quality = better chatbot results).

 ### sample-app-aoai-chatGPT
-The web app was originally cloned from this Microsoft github repo called [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatGPT) and then integrated keys, endpoints, and other necessary information found in the repo in a .env file created after git clone ... (read technical details -> environment variables section later).
+The web app was originally cloned from this Microsoft github repo called [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatGPT) and then integrated keys, endpoints, and other necessary information found in the repo in the .env file (read technical details -> environment variables section later).

 ## Capstone Contributors
 * Ryan Cullen [@Ryan-UGA](https://github.com/Ryan-UGA)